CERT/CC

 For the application to operate, one of the three --print options must be chosen.

-Print out count records: IP address, number of bytes, number of packets, number of filter records, earliest start time and latest end time.
+Print one row for each bin that meets the minima/maxima criteria.
+Each bin contains the IP address, number of bytes, number of packets, number of flow records, earliest start time, and latest end time.

 --use-dest